 With cold weather fully upon us and official winter swiftly approaching, homeowners have to be aware of a whole slew of issues that come tied to the season.
 With rising heating bills and harsher weather, it’s a time to keep an eye on the kind of winter maintenance that not only keeps your bills low, but also protect your home from possible long term damage that harsh winter weather can cause.
-For many of these issues, you may not spot them right away on their own, but there are some external symptoms you can keep an eye out for.
+For many of these issues, you may not spot them until it's too late and your roof needs repaired.
+But there are some external symptoms you can keep an eye out for.
 One such symptom is ice damming on your roof.
 You may have heard the term before and not have known what it meant, or you’ve seen an ice dam and didn’t know what causes them, so today we’ll try to bring some clarity to this common homeowner issue.

 What Is an Ice Dam?

 Ice dams occur on sloped roofs with heavy snowfall.
 Snow higher on the roof melts and begins to flow down, but then hits a “dam” of unmelted snow and ice on the edge of the roof.
 This water then sits on the roof, cycling through refreezing and melting as the heat cycles of the day go by, eventually causing damage to your roof, which isn’t meant to have standing water sitting for such an extended period of time.